Tuesday, December 31, 2013

 “A Desert Cold and Wet Multiplies the Misery of Syrian Refugees” (NYTimes, ibid.).
 Nearly a million of them now.
 Nearly a million of them now. “…‘We were waiting for our deaths, so we came out [of Syria], but we found our second deaths here,’ said...Abu Tarik from the Dhulash family....”

 But cheer up, people!
-Going forward, I’ll post of happy things.
+Going forward is our remedy.

 -- gary e. davis --- 2:03 PM